-Susanne Lein is a Senior Project Manager at adelphi.
+Susanne Lein is a Senior Manager + Co-Lead Energy at adelphi.
 Her work focuses on foreign trade, energy efficiency, and renewable energies.
 Susanne is leading the Top-Runner-Initiative (NTRI) on behalf of the Federal Ministry for Economic Affairs and Energy, and is responsible for the technical and organisational implementation of the initiative.
 Susanne is working to promote and advance product efficiency together with various partners from industry, trade, and consumer protection.
 Moreover, her work focuses on educating consumers on energy efficiency and supporting them in their energy conservation efforts.
 In this capacity, Susanne is contributing to the transformation of energy systems and to climate protection.

 Susanne has more than 15 years of international experience in the energy and environmental sectors, in foreign trade promotion, and in international energy policy.
 She is experienced in conceptualising and leading international consulting projects in collaboration with diverse clients, including ministries, associations, implementing organisations in German foreign trade promotion, and international organisations.
 In the course of her career, she has built up a broad network of public and private decision-makers, including state bodies, business organisations, and private enterprises in the energy and environmental sectors.
 Beyond that, she possesses sound knowledge of project management and quality management in promotional programmes and marketing, and is confident in handling complex consulting projects.